-|SEPA countries that are a member of the European Union and use the euro as their national currency||Austria, Belgium, Cyprus (Greek sector), Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain|
+|SEPA countries that are a member of the European Union and use the euro as their national currency||Austria, Belgium, Croatia, Cyprus (Greek sector), Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain|

-|SEPA countries that are a member of the European Union but use another national currency than the euro||Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden and the United Kingdom|
+|SEPA countries that are a member of the European Union but use another national currency than the euro||Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden|

-|SEPA countries that are not a member of the European Union||Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland|
+|SEPA countries that are not a member of the European Union||Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the United Kingdom|

 The European Commission website ‘Your Europe’ provides general information on financial products and services in Europe.